 Cost: $249

-I love that the sustainability concept applies not just to fashion but home furnishings too.
+I love that the sustainability concept applies to not just fashion but also home furnishings.
 How are you reducing your carbon footprint?

 As always, thank you for reading.
 Stay safe.